There's so much to explore along The North Wales Way - here's a four day plan to help you plan your own journey.

 Penrhyn Castle, Bangor, is an outrageous, over-the-top 19th-century mansion built by an immensely wealthy local slate baron.
 For pure showmanship, the cavernous Great Hall takes the breath away, though the other side of Penrhyn’s story is revealed in the Victorian kitchen where servants sometimes worked 20 hours a day.

 North Wales is the UK’s outdoor activity capital.
-It’s not just because of the mountains, but also down to places like Zip World Velocity at Bethesda, the world’s fastest zip line (can you handle 100mph/160km?
+It’s not just because of the mountains, but also down to places like Zip World Penrhyn Quarry at Bethesda, the world’s fastest zip line (can you handle 100mph/160km?
 There's plenty of fun at the One for the Kids (family experience) award winning Adventure Parc Snowdonia with a range of nature-inspired adventures and the world-first inland surf.

 Day four (about 43 miles/69km)

 Caernarfon, like Bethesda, requires a short there-and-back detour from the main route.
 But you wouldn’t want to miss either.
-Caernarfon is home to our most famous castle, another soaring medieval monument that served as a royal palace for Edward I. For a different side to this much-visited town go to Galeri, a modern complex with art spaces, cinema and café/bar on the redeveloped waterfront.
+Caernarfon is home to our most famous castle, Caernarfon Castle - another soaring medieval monument that served as a royal palace for Edward I. For a different side to this much-visited town go to Galeri, a modern complex with art spaces, cinema and café/bar on the redeveloped waterfront.

 Return to Bangor, crossing the Menai Strait that separates the Isle of Anglesey from mainland Wales either on the modern Britannia Bridge or historic Menai Suspension Bridge (a world’s first), designed by 19th century genius Thomas Telford.